-During said directives, cardrooms closed in a manner that was problematic for regulators to ensure proper cage activities and wind-ups for operations occurred.
-With current regulations there are no current requirements for cardrooms to notify the regulators of closures, less any actual requirements concerning closures to afford adequate public protections such as minimal sanitation standards or monitoring to their (the patron's) funds.
+During the initial statewide closure and subsequent directives, cardrooms closed in a manner that was problematic for regulators to ensure proper cage activities and closures for operations occurred.
+With current regulations there are no requirements for cardrooms to notify the regulators of closures, less any actual requirements concerning closures to afford adequate public protections such as minimal sanitation standards or monitoring to their (the patron's) funds.
 Notably, approximately less than ten percent of the active cardrooms notified the state of their closures.